JJguri/cv/content/project/project-6/index.md

 ---
-title: bestiapop - A Python package to automatically generate gridded climate data for crop models
+title: bestiapop - A python script for climate data extraction and processing

 summary: 2019-2020
 tags: